jpret/video-detect/README.md

                                             # the latest image from docker hub
        --help # Add video-detect arguments here

-# In full it looks like this for analyzing the a sample video in the c:\share folder
+# In full it looks like this for analyzing a sample video in the c:\share folder
 docker run --rm -it -v c:\share:/share -t cppengineer/video-detect:latest --infile /share/sample.mp4
 ```